methods/cost

 LENGTH_MISMATCH_MESSAGE

-Error message thrown when target and output arrays differ in length.
+Error message thrown when target and output arrays differ in length, preventing element-wise cost computation.

 NEGATIVE_CLASS_LABEL